vk4kyt/RF_Power_Amplifier_Controller_V1/README.md

 Software for solid state (LDMOS/BJT) high power ham radio amplifier.
 This is first version of the software for the Forte 600 W amplifier based on MRF300 transistors and targets STM32F103 mcu.

 For more detailed description of the amplifier check out my website (SP6GK.com: https://www.sp6gk.com/Forte_600W_Amplifier.html)
+The controller developed for the Forte 600 can be utilized with other amplifiers or retrofitted into older amplifier models.

 # Linear Amplifier Project